MarkelCA/noob.sol/Theory.md

 ## Fundamental concepts
 - Every deploy / call of a smart contract is a transaction.
-Hence has a sender, a receiver and a transaction cost measured in gas
+Hence has a sender, a receiver and a transaction cost measured in gas.
 - `view` and `pure` functions, when called in the code, don't spend gas.
-They spend gas when they're called by a contract though
+They spend gas when they're called by a contract though.
+- The hability for contracts to interact with each other it's what is known as composibility.

 ## Call vs Transaction
 ### Call